godzie44/BugStalker/README.md

 - 1.75
 - 1.76
+- 1.77

 ## Features

 * written in rust for rust language with simplicity as a priority goal
 * breakpoints, steps, signals
 * multithread application support
+* data query expressions
 * support for a rust types system (collections, smart pointers, thread locals and other), not only for printing but also for interaction
 * two ui types: console and tui, switch available in any moment
 * oracle as extension mechanism
-* builtin tokio oracle - like `tokio_console` but there is no need to make changes in the sources
+* builtin tokio oracle - like `tokio_console` but there is no need to make changes in the source codes
 * and much more!

 ## Installation